MattJarman/completed-games/README.md

 ## 3. Secrets

 This project uses [Contentful](https://www.contentful.com/) for its content, so all content models will need to be implemented.
-Once done, you can copy the `.env.local.example` to `.env` and fill in the environment variables for your Contentful space.
+Once done, you can copy the `.env.local.example` to `.env.local` and fill in the environment variables for your Contentful space.

 ```sh